Author: Vanessa Ngan, Staff Writer, 2004.

 An ulcer may be provoked by injury or pressure such as from a plaster cast or ill-fitting ski boot.
 They may also be caused by bacterial infection, especially impetigo, ecthyma and cellulitis and less often tropical ulcer, tuberculosis or leprosy.

-More about differential diagnosis of leg ulcers ...
+See more about the differential diagnosis of leg ulcers.

 Certain conditions have been linked with the development of venous and arterial leg ulcers.

 A diabetic ulcer is more likely if diabetes is not well controlled by diet and/or medication.
 Ulceration is also more likely if there is poor care of the feet, badly fitting shoes and continued smoking.

 The features of venous and arterial ulcers differ somewhat.

 Characteristics of an arterial ulcer include:

 A diabetic ulcer has similar characteristics to arterial ulcer but is more notably located over pressure points such as heels, tips of toes, between toes or anywhere the bones may protrude and rub against bed sheets, socks or shoes.
 In response to pressure, the skin increases in thickness (callus) but with a minor injury, this breaks down and ulcerates.

 An infected ulcer characteristically has a yellow surface crust or green/yellow pus and may smell unpleasant.
 There may be surrounding tender redness, warmth and swelling (cellulitis).

 Where possible, treatment aims to reverse the factors that have caused the ulcer.
 As an ulcer is often the result of both arterial and venous disease, careful assessment is needed first.